AzizaHalder/codegirlz-app-client/README.md

 ## User Stories

+- **Homepage:** As an anon I can view the homepage and browse meetups and resources
+- **List all Meetups** As an anon I can see general info about meetups and as a user I can interact with meetups and view users
 - **Signup:** As an anon I can sign up in the platform so that I can start connecting or learning with the CodeGirlz community
 - **Login:** As a user I can login to the platform to have access to Learn and Meetup
+- **Search Meetups** As a user I want to search meetups by name so that I can find likeminded coderz
-- **Logout:** As a user I can logout from the platform so no one else can use my account
+- **View Meetup Details** As a user I can view a meetup details so that I can learn more
-- **Homepage:** As an anon I can view the homepage and browse meetups and resources
 - **Add a Meetup** As a user I can add a meetup so that I can meet coderz in the community
 - **Edit your own Meetup** As a user I can edit my meetup so that I can meet coderz in the community
-- **View Meetup Details** As a user I can view a meetup details so that I can learn more
 - **Attend a Meetup** As a user I can attend a meetup so that I can meet other coderz
-- **List all Meetups** As an anon I can see general info about meetups and as a user I can interact with meetups and view users
+- **View my Meetups** As a user I want to attend a meetup so that I can save the meetups that I want to go to -**List Resources** As a user I want to see general info about all the resources available and as a user I can view resources
-- **Search Meetups** As a user I want to search meetups by name so that I can find likeminded coderz
+- **Search Resources** As a user I want to search resources by name so that I can learn topics of interest
-- **View my Meetups** As a user I want to attend a meetup so that I can save the meetups that I want to go to
+- **View Resource Details** As a user I can view a resource detail so that I can learn more -**Comment on a Resource** As a user I can leave a comment on the Resource Details page
 - **Add a Resource** As a user I can add a resource so that I can share it with the coderz community
 - **Edit your own Resource** As a user I can edit my resources so that I can keep it up to date
-- **View Resource Details** As a user I can view a resource detail so that I can learn more
 - **Save a Resource** As a user I can save a resource so that I can read it again or share with others
-- **Search Resources** As a user I want to search resources by name so that I can learn topics of interest
 - **View Saved Resources** As a user I want to view my saved resources so that I can see only the resource of interest
 - **View my Profile** As a user I want to view the information recruiters would see
 - **Update my Profile** As a user I want to update my profile so that I can find jobs that suit my skills and location
+- **Logout:** As a user I can logout from the platform so no one else can use my account
 - **Recruiter Signup** As a recruiter I can sign up in the platform so that I can hire coderz
 - **Recruiter Login** As a recruiter I can login to the platform to have access to coderz to hire
 - **Recruiters view Job Candidates** As a recruiter I can view coderz profiles who are open to new opportunities